NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/writingReqs.md

 ### Variable glossary tab

+FRET provides help to the user when writing requirements.
+For example, if a user wants to reuse a set of variables amongst the requirements of a specific project and has already entered some requirements, then FRET lists the variable names that were already used for these requirements in the *GLOSSARY* tab.

 You can access the *GLOSSARY* tab from the right pane on the *Create Requirement* or *Update Requirement* dialog.
 After selecting a project, you can select a component in the selected project using the *Component* menu bar.
 FRET then displays existing variables of the selected component.
-These variables can be filtered by the variable type including *Mode*, *Inputs*, *Outputs* and *Internal* using check boxes under the *Component* menu bar.
+These variables can be filtered by the variable type including *Mode*, *Inputs*, *Outputs* and *Internal* using check boxes under the *Component* menu bar.  *Undefined* is used for variables with no existing assigned type.
+The variable types can  be assigned through the [FRET analysis portal](../ExportingForAnalysis/analysis.md).

 ***